kazssym/Xserver-web/README.md

 # Introduction

-This project is a challenge to implement an X11 server on web browsers.
+This project is a challenge to implement an X11 dipslay server on web browsers.